rpared/animaladoptionnetwork/README.md

 **Pending Tasks**

-- Adoption Request fetching & management in the Adopters end
 - Uplaoding several pics and Image Array handling (only one is being uploaded) \*If we make it ontime
 - Adopter Lovelist \*New feature we came up with on the way